-- each time a child is added to, or removed from, the waiting list; - when a child's changed circumstances affect their priority;
+• each time a child is added to, or removed from, the waiting list;

-For entry to Year 7, the waiting list will remain open until 31 August 2026, at which point all names will be removed.
+For entry to Year 7, the waiting list will remain open until 31 August 2027, at which point all names will be removed.
 For all other year groups, waiting lists will remain open until 31 August of each year.
 Parents who want their child to be considered for a place at the school in the following school year must submit a new in-year application in the August preceding the new school year.
 Schools will send a decision letter within the first 10 days of the new term.